Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Scheepjes Whirl (Fingering Weight #1)

-Change up the traditional granny stripe by working on the bias.
-The elongated parallelogram shape gives the coverage of a rectangular shawl with the long hanging tails of a triangle shawl.
-It’s the best of both worlds!
+Change up the traditional granny stripe by working on the bias to create an easy crochet prayer shawl.
+The elongated parallelogram shape of this shawl offers the coverage of a rectangular shawl with the long hanging tails of a triangle shawl, making it the best of both worlds!
 Plus, this free crochet prayer shawl pattern is a total stash buster.

 Designer: Caleisha Ryan